xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 networks that can be built on-demand Flexible deployment options matching provider requirements Network simplification at all layers of the network

-Cisco's ASN Metro design introduces an end-to-end architecture which evolves traditional Metro network design towards a simplified, efficient network capable of delivering all network services (Residential, Business, 4G/5G Mobile Backhaul, Video, IoT) while adding enhanced ability to assure SLAs and provide security across all layers of the network.
+Cisco's Agile Services Networking introduces an end-to-end architecture which evolves traditional network design towards a simplified, efficient network capable of delivering all network services (AI, Residential, Business, 4G/5G mobile transport, video, IoT) while adding enhanced ability to assure SLAs and provide security across all layers of the network.
+These capabilities will be delivered at all parts of the network without compromise.

-## Agile Services Networking use cases
+## Agile Services Networking - Agile Metro overview

+The Agile Metro is one component of the overall solution architecture providing a scalable any to any network fabric for Metro networks.

 ### Agile Services Networking - Agile Metro